AkshathaRV/Traffic-management-using-circular-queue-/README.md

 This project simulates a smart traffic management system for a three-road junction using circular queues.
 The simulation is based on real-world traffic data provided in a CSV file.
 The goal is to determine optimal traffic light timings to improve vehicle flow efficiency.

 ## Features
-- Reads vehicle arrival data from `project4_data.csv`.
+- Reads vehicle arrival data from `project_data.csv`.
 - Uses circular queues (array implementation) to manage vehicle movement.
 - Simulates traffic light changes and vehicle flow at the junction.
 - Dynamically processes vehicle arrivals and departures based on light timing.